ags911/ags911/README.md

 **[Project 2:  Disaster Response Pipeline Project](https://github.com/ags911/udacity-dsnd/tree/main/project-2)**

-This project leverages data engineering to analyze disaster data from Figure Eight.
-We built an API model to classify disaster messages using machine learning.
-The model categorizes events to direct messages to relevant relief agencies.
-An interactive web app is also included.
+This project analyzed Figure Eight disaster data and built an ML model for an API to classify disaster messages.
+The model directs messages to relevant relief agencies, ensuring optimal response coordination.
+Facilitated by an interactive web app, it makes the process efficient, user-friendly, and quick.
 <br>

 <!-- Project 3 -->